 A student shall be eligible for graduation from grade twelve upon completion of 25 total credits.
-16.5 of these credits are required courses (listed below) and 8.5 credits) are elective courses.
+17 of these credits are required courses (listed below) and the remaining 8 credits are courses chosen from the student's Individual Plan of Study (IPS).